adelrioj/pennylane-challenge/README.md

 - I have not used docker or docker-compose for this project, but I would have it in any professional project, at least for the local dev env.
 - I have included the provided recipes as seeds for simplicity.
 In a real-world scenario, I may have used a different approach such a pre-seeded image of the DB, or a rake task that reads from a CSV, JSON or even starts a web scrapper.

-- The Ingredient model is a mess.
-I would love to separate the quantity and the unit from the ingredient itself.
-This would allow for more complex queries and better user experience managing ingredients.
+- Having ingredients in a JSON in the main table fills the purpose of the exercise but it's a mess.
+I would love to separate the quantity and the unit from the ingredient itself, as this would allow for more complex queries and better user experience managing ingredients.
-- With the same logic as the above, I would have a separate model for category-like attributes, such as cuisine and category, for better management.
+- With the same logic as the above, I would like to have a separate model for category-like attributes, such as cuisine and category, for better management.
 - Implement recipe management for the user.
 The user should be able to add, remove, or update recipes.
 Maybe also a favourite recipes feature.
 - The search feature could be improved by using a more advanced search algorithm (maybe Elasticsearch).
 - Allow the user to search for recipes by name, category or other.